keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 ![Social Media Engagement - Flows](/templates/social-media-engagement/socmed-eng-flow.png)

 ## Authorizing Data Sources
 To use a selected data source component, you must first authorize the data source.
+You need to use at least one of the following socia-media-engagement data sources.

 ### Facebook Pages
 For the Facebook Page component, log in with Facebook and choose the page from which you want to get data.
 You can set the period